Alcohol-Free: Composition

 Written by J. Y. Park, "Alcohol-Free" is a bossa nova summer track with some hip hop elements, expressing Twice's "unique colors".
 Chaeyoung and Jihyo said that it reminded them of the group's earlier summer song, "Dance the Night Away".
 Lyrically, the song recounts the magical moments of falling in love, with references to alcoholic drinks and cocktails.
 Running for 3 minutes and 30 seconds, the song is composed in the key of G♯ major with a tempo of 97 beats per minute.

 Reception

 Billboard ranked "Alcohol-Free" the 89th best song of 2021, writing that "Music history is littered with classic booze bangers, but far rarer is the pop jewel that sings of sobriety while remaining absolutely intoxicating."
-The song was ranked at number 71 on Pitchforks readers polls for the 100 best songs of the year.
+The song was ranked at number 83 on Pitchforks readers polls for the 100 best songs of the year.
 It also appeared in unranked lists of the best K-pop songs of 2021 by CNN Philippines, Marie Claire, The National, and Teen Vogue.

 Commercially, "Alcohol-Free" peaked at number 41 on the Billboard Global 200 and spent 8 weeks on the chart.
 In Japan, the song peaked at number 19 on the Billboard Japan Hot 100.
 In South Korea, it peaked at number 6 on the Gaon Digital Chart and at number 7 on the K-pop Hot 100.

+Music video

+The music video for "Alcohol-Free" was released on June 9, 2021.
+Directed by Rima Yoon and Dongju Jang of Rigend Film, it was filmed on location in Jeju Island.
+In the music video, the Twice members throw a beach party at a tropical resort, dressed in colorful outfits.
+Eleven days after release, the music video surpassed 100 million views, Twice's fastest music video to reach that milestone.